 - Hometown – Oakland, California, USA

-- Career Highlight – Green Day’s debut album American Idiot has sold more than 15,000,000 copies worldwide
+- Career Highlight – Green Day’s album American Idiot has sold more than 15,000,000 copies worldwide

 - Best known songs – American Idiot, Boulevard of Broken Dreams, Wake Me Up When September Ends

 Armstrong developed an interest in music at a young age, and recorded his first song at the age of five.
 He met Dirnt while attending elementary school, and the two instantly bonded over their mutual interest in music, forming the band Sweet Children when the two were 14 years old.
 The band later changed its name to Green Day, and the rest is history.

 Billie was seen playing many different Guild acoustic models during the Good Riddance (Time of Your Life) era in the late ’90s.
 Notably his Sunburst D-35 in and G-50, as seen on MTV and various late night shows.
 The D-35, in particular, was known to be a collectable from Billie’s personal collection and was used heavily during the Warning tour, both privately and in the bus.

 John Joseph Theodore Rzeznik (born December 5, 1965), is an American musician, singer-songwriter, and producer.
 Rzeznik is best known as the guitarist and frontman of the rock band the Goo Goo Dolls, of which he is a founding member and with whom he has recorded twelve studio albums.

 - Career Highlight – The Goo Goo Dolls biggest single, Iris, spent nearly 12 straight months on the Billboard charts, and held the number one position on the Hot 100 Airplay chart for 18 weeks.

 - Best known songs – Iris, Slide, Name